kLMWOLFF/Theory-Practice/METHOD/RESEARCH.md

 **Subjects of interest:**
 - The Poetics of Touch
 - Bodily Relationships between the practices of wearing and feeling
-- Symbiotic relashionships between Skin and Fabrics
+- Symbiotic relationships between Skin and Fabrics
 - What does it means to Inhabit a place
 - Metabolic fabrics (growing materials)
 - Urban social studies